eriqande/mega-simple-microhap-snakeflow/README.md

 run_dir: .test/data

-# the following are names of files that assumed to be
+# the following are names of files that are assumed to be
 # within the run_dir
 samples: samples.csv
 units: units.csv